-"Afro-Indigenous Women Healers in the Caribbean and Its Diasporas: A Decolonial Digital Humanities Project" by Alai Reyes-Santos, Ana-Maurine Lara, and Kate Thornhill.
-Digital Humanities Quarterly Article (2021)
+"Afro-Indigenous Women Healers in the Caribbean and Its Diasporas: A Decolonial Digital Humanities Project" by Franny Gaede, Ana-Maurine Lara, Alai Reyes Santos, and Kate Thornhill.
+Digital Humanities Quarterly Article (2022)

 "Making File Names for Digital Exhibits" by Kate Thornhill and Gabriele Hayden.
 ACRL Data Literacy Cookbook, edited by Meryl Brodsky and Kelly Getz, American College and Research Libraries.
 (2022)

 PNW Just Futures Institute for Racial and Climate Justice, funded by the Andrew W. Mellon Foundation.
 This grant supports the creation of a Pacific Northwest Just Futures Institute based in the Center for Environmental Futures at the UO.
 The new Institute will serve as a regional platform for racial and climate justice.
-The Just Futures Institute’s research clusters, funded by the Andrew W. Mellon Foundation, mobilize environmental humanities scholarship, teaching, and community connections to work toward anti-racist, climate resilient futures in the Pacific Northwest, mostly in rural areas but also in urban communities beset by gentrification, displacement, and seismic demographic change.
-(Digital Scholarship Librarian at UO, 2021-2024).
+The Just Futures Institute’s research clusters mobilize environmental humanities scholarship, teaching, and community connections to work toward anti-racist, climate resilient futures in the Pacific Northwest, mostly in rural areas but also in urban communities beset by gentrification, displacement, and seismic demographic change.
+(Team member.
+Digital Scholarship Librarian at UO, 2021-2024).

-PlacePress, a new WordPress plugin for publishing location-based tours and stories funded by the National Endowment for the Humanities.
-A collaboration with Cleveland State University Public History and Digital Humanities Center (User Experience Lead at UO, 2020-2021)
+PlacePress: A new WordPress plugin for publishing location-based tours and stories, funded by the National Endowment for the Humanities.
+A collaboration with Cleveland State University Public History and Digital Humanities Center (Sub-award.
+User Experience Lead at UO, 2020-2021)

 Enhance of UO Libraries/Jordan Schnitzer Museum Collaborations, funded by the Andrew W. Mellon Foundation.
 The project provided incentives and direct support for UO faculty members who want to collaborate with the JSMA and the UO Libraries to incorporate library/museum assets into their teaching and research.
-(Digital Projects Librarian at UO, 2018-2019)
+(Team member.
+Digital Projects Librarian, 2018-2019; Mellon GLAM Graduate Fellow Supervisor, 2021)